CJ0206/D1-Mini-MAX7219-Dot-Matrix-Module-Display/README.md

 *   Change display durations and animation speeds.
 *   Set a custom message.
 *   Configure the countdown timer.
+*   Control the count-up timer.
 *   Adjust the display brightness.
+*   Adjust the fade time between functions (does not work on lower brightness settings).